Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Classification procedure: a plug-in approach

-where $C_1, C_2 >0$ are constants which depend on $L_0$, $\mfp_0$, and $K$. \end{theo} Several comments can be made.
+Several comments can be made about Theorem \ref{thm:cveDriftSig}.
 First, we obtain a general rate of convergence for the estimation on $\R$ for both drift and diffusion coefficient functions under mild assumptions.
 This rate is, up to a logarithmic factor, of order $N^{-1/5}$.
 Hence, it extends the result of Theorem 3.3 in~\cite{denis2020ridge}, where only consistency of drift estimators is obtained.
-In particular, a difficulty in establishing the convergence rate on $\R$ is to control the exit probabilities from $(-\log(N),\log(N))$, which is provided here by careful estimates for the transition densities following \cite{gobet2002lan}.
+In particular, a difficulty in establishing the convergence rate on $\R$ is to control the exit probabilities from the intervals $(-A_{N_i},A_{N_i})$ and $(-\tilde{A}_N, \tilde{A}_N)$, which are provided here by careful estimates for the transition densities following \cite{gobet2002lan}.

 This result together with Theorem~\ref{thm:comparisonInequality} yields the consistency of the plug-in classifier